 Debt among seniors has increased significantly in the last decade (83%), as per the data given by the Federal Reserve.
-Due to this debt burden seniors may feel a huge financial pressure upon them.
+Due to this debt burden, seniors may feel a huge financial pressure upon them.
 That pressure may force them to do more work even after retirement.

 Despite having a decent income and social security, many senior citizens have to use credit cards to pay their basic daily expenses.
-The situation is getting worse day by day, as the cost of living is getting high whereas the income is static.
+The situation is getting worse day by day, as the cost of living is getting higher whereas the income is static.
 As a result, seniors are getting more inclined to credit card usage.
 But the harsh truth is, paying off high-interest credit card debts will likely be impossible for them.

 What options do seniors have for managing their debt?

 When seniors come face-to-face with a huge pile of credit card debt, they may experience severe stress and anxiety.
 This situation may summon serious medical conditions and their life may be at stake.

 There is one more small issue.
 Seniors might also feel embarrassed to talk about their debt problems with their family members and friends.
 They also hesitate to take help from professionals.